MouedhSouabni1905/zibaq/Zettelkasten/Main notes/C++.md

 - **Operator overloading:** in the .h file `T & operator=(T & t);` and in the .cpp file `T & T::operator=(const T & t) {}` and in that function we first delete the memory taken by the object in case there's an array and copy the parameter object's attributes to the current object's attributes (`this`).
 - Copy constructor: in the .h file `T(const T & t);` and in the .cpp file `T::T(const T & t) : [initialization of non-dynamically allocatable attributes] { [initialization of allocatable attributes like arrays] }`
 - When copying an array, you dynamically allocate it (declare it with a length based on variables) and then memcpy it to the new object.
+- Whenever we use composition on an object to put it as a member of another object, we have to free it (without destroying it) when we destroy the object it is a member of.
+To do that, it must first be composed into the object using a pointer not a reference or the object itself

 # Particularities in c++
 - A child object inheriting from its parent can use all of its parent's methods, even the constructor even though it has a different name